rearc-data/fred-weekly-hours-employees/README.md

 `DATE, AWHAE`

-The `AWHAE` column represents the percentage of the leading index at the time of the corresponding `DATE`.
+The `AWHAE` column represents the index at the time of the corresponding `DATE`.

 ## More Information